roytang/blog/content/page/about/contact.md

 Yes.
 I am especially willing to write reviews for ebooks, provided it is in an area of interest and I am given a complimentary copy.
 Note that I don't guarantee the review will be in any way flattering.
 As with the rest of my writing on this site, it will be my honest opinion.

-## How to contact me
+### How to contact me

+For work-related correspondence, please use the email address specified on [the resume page](/page/resume/).

-For strangers, please contact me via one of the following methods:
+For other matters, please contact me via one of the following methods:

 - [email: hello@roytang.net](email:hello@roytang.net).
 I'm not one of those people who lets their inbox gets cluttered, so I will generally see your email within a day or so.
 If it's of interest, I will probably reply quickly as well.
 Please include somewhere in your subject line the word "PINEAPPLE" in all caps, to indicate that you have read this FAQ.
 If I don't reply quickly, it's either (a) you ignored the FAQ above; or (b) you did not include the subject keyword and your email was automatically filtered away; or (c) I'm busy and/or need time to think of a response and will get back to you eventually.
 - [Twitter: @roytang](https://twitter.com/roytang/).
 My DMs are open.